Insourcing vs Outsourcing: Core Strategy Guide for Businesses

 Key Takeaways

-Most businesses utilize a combination of insourcing and outsourcing to meet their needs.
+Most companies apply both insourcing and outsourcing to support their operations.

-The main difference between insourcing and outsourcing has to do with who’s performing the work:
+The primary distinction between insourcing and outsourcing is related to the party that is going to do the work:

-• Insourcing uses the business’s internal resources to deliver a service or complete a task.
+• Insourcing is the use of the company’s internal resources to provide a service or finish the task.

-• Business process outsourcing uses the resources of an external organization to deliver a service or complete a task.
+• Outsourcing of business processes is the use of an external organization’s resources to provide a service or complete a task.

-Thus, the decision to insource vs. outsource is a strategic business decision.
+In this way, the decision to insource or outsource becomes a strategic business decision.

 What Is Insourcing?